 The evening was coming to a close as I was wrapping up the night with my students.
 These students were a bit different than my usual ones—they were convicted felons and battered women who were part of the county's work furlough program.
-I had been coming here for over a year every Friday night to help them with not only basic living skills and how to make better choices once they were released, but also how to dress for an interview for a job.
+I had been coming here for over a year every Friday night to help them with not only basic living skills and how to make better choices once they were released, but also how to dress for a job interview.
 Most of them had not only been drug addicts, but had suffered at the hands of men who were violent and exploited them.
 They had turned to prostitution to support their addiction and appease their man.

 The women I worked with were vulnerable, yet they trusted me.
 It had taken me months to establish that trust.
 It came after many long hours of treating them with respect, listening, caring, and helping them be accountable and responsible for their actions and life.
 This was a crucial part of the program—most of them hadn’t experienced that before.